Coping with Cancer

 - Let go of mistakes.
 No one is perfect.
 Forgive yourself and others.
 Get some rest.

-- Join a support group, if you are the type of person the don’t mind sharing feelings with others – in person, or by phone or via social media.
-It helps to share your experience and get advice from people who went through exactly the same.
+- Join a support group if you are the type of person, don’t mind sharing feelings with others – in person, or by phone or via social media.
+It helps to share your experience and get advice from people who went through the same.